chitti239/E-commerce-follow-along/README.md

 ## Milestone 11

-- created  home page for dynamic product
+- created  home page for dynamic products presentation.
+- added the backend part for handeling products (created endpoint to get products).

 This project aims to provide a full-featured e-commerce solution while enhancing your skills in web development, database management, and user interaction using the MERN stack.